ozlao/ezflap_docs/docs/src/essentials/zml/zml.md

 There are different kinds of special-purpose attributes and attribute prefixes; they will be covered in depth in the remainder of this guide.

-For now, we will focus on four of them:
+For now, we will focus on three of them:
  * Attribute prefix: `z-bind`.
  * Prefix-less attributes.
  * The `z-constructor` attribute.
- * The `z-key` attribute.

 ### z-bind